whirledtsar/Hexen-2---Shadows-of-Chaos-fork/readme.txt

 -Corpses fading out can be toggled by typing "impulse 46" in console -Monster respawning can be toggled with "impulse 45".
 Corpse fading needs to be enabled for it to work -Random monster variations can be toggled with "impulse 47".
-This will take effect on the next map -All classes receive mana & health upon leveling up (only the amount added to their maximum pool) -Glyph artifact has a small delay between firing (length depends on class) -All melee attacks knock enemies back
+This will take effect on the next map -Use "impulse 48" to check the state of these options -All classes receive mana & health upon leveling up (only the amount added to their maximum pool) -Glyph artifact has a small delay between firing (length depends on class) -All melee attacks knock enemies back